martadelfino/code_review/README.md

 ## Things I'd like feedback/advice on
 * structure of repo
 * setting up a PyPi package
-* any code advice - like when to use a function or a class
+* any code advice - e.g my use of functions and classes?
 * anything else :)